lostoneway/DSA/0.Big-O/BigONotes.md

 How do we determine what's best?
 That's what Big O is for.
 Think of it as a "scale" to determine what's best.
 Like a numeric representation.

+## Time Complexity
+- How can we analyze the runtime of an algorithm as the size of the imput increases

 ### The problem with time:
 - Different machines will record different times